wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

     ```

     As of now, we will write these details in the configuration file within the `waves.wallet` module.
     Make sure to add `wallet`, `blockchain`, `rest-api`, and `network` modules to the file.

     Please, note `rest-api.api-key-hash` parameter doesn't necessarily have to match with the example below.
+    In the chapter [API Key Of Your Node](#api-key-of-your-node), an instruction of how to generate the api key hash was given.
-    You can [generate the API key](https://docs.waves.tech/en/waves-node/node-api/api-key#set-api-key) and insert it in the `rest-api.api-key-hash` parameter.
+    Insert the api key hash in the `rest-api.api-key-hash` parameter.

-    After the edit, the `waves.conf` file can look like this:
+    After the edit, the `waves.conf` file can look something like this:

     ```
     waves {